Vibrational-Electron Heating in Plasma Flows: A Thermodynamically Consistent Model: Proposed Vibrational-Electron Heating Model

-Because the sole source of electron heating is here assumed to be due to the vibrationally excited N$_2$ molecules losing energy to reach the ground state, we should thus limit the application of the proposed model to the N$_2$ vibrationally excited states.
-We can do so by multiplying the ratio between the heating and cooling processes outlined in Eq.~(\ref{eqn:scale_proposed}) to the electron cooling due to the excitation of the nitrogen molecules:
+{Because the sole source of electron heating is here assumed to be due to the vibrationally excited N$_2$ molecules losing energy to reach the ground state, we should thus limit the application of the proposed model to the N$_2$ vibrationally excited states.
+We can easily find the energy transfer from the electrons to the vibrational modes of nitrogen noting that this corresponds to the product between the fraction of electron energy loss consumed in the excitation of the nitrogen vibrational energy (denoted herein as $\zeta_{\rm v}$) and the total electron cooling due to all inelastic processes outlined in Eq.~(\ref{eqn:Qinelastic_cooling}):

+where $\theta_{\rm v}$ is the nitrogen characteristic vibration temperature which is set to 3353~K, as suggested in \cite{book:1962:barrow}.
+We can then find the electron heating by multiplying the latter by the ratio between the heating and cooling processes outlined in Eq.~(\ref{eqn:scale_proposed}):

-where $\zeta_{\rm v}$ is the fraction of electron energy loss consumed in the excitation of the nitrogen vibrational energy.
-We here determine $\zeta_{\rm v}$ as the ratio of energy losses due to all vibrational excitation processes of $\rm N_2$ and the energy losses due to all $\rm N_2$ electron-impact processes (vibrational excitation, electronic excitation, dissociative excitation and ionization) but excluding rotational excitation.
+}We here determine $\zeta_{\rm v}$ as the ratio of energy losses due to all vibrational excitation processes of $\rm N_2$ and the energy losses due to all $\rm N_2$ electron-impact processes (vibrational excitation, electronic excitation, dissociative excitation and ionization) but excluding rotational excitation.
 We do not include rotational excitation cross-sectional data due to the large uncertainties in the data associated with this process.
 The latter reaction rates are obtained by integration of the EEDF using BOLSIG+ with the Morgan set of $\rm N_2$ cross sections sourced from the \cite{cpp:2012:pancheshnyi} LXCat collaborative database.
 The latter fraction of electron energy lost in exciting the nitrogen vibrational energy is shown in Fig.~\ref{fig:energyloss_N2} with corresponding spline-fitted data given in Table~\ref{tab:zetav_table_spline}.

-We can easily find the net energy gain from the electrons to the vibrational modes of nitrogen noting that this corresponds to the difference between electron cooling due to excitation of the vibrational modes and electron heating: